isaipd20/LeetCode-Projects/Java/remove_element/README.md

 # 📜 Plan/Problems
 1. Create a loop where it iterates through the array of numbers.
+2. Create a new array with the same size of the other array.
-2. If the number is equal to the value number, skip it and continue.
+3. If the number is equal to the value number, skip it and continue.
-3. Else, put the number in a new array.
+4. Else, put the number in a new array.
-4. Return new array.
+5. Return new array.

 # 🛠 Created with
 - Programming language: java